Sam Huntington

 Sam Huntington (born April 1, 1982) is an American actor.
-He is best known for his starring role as Josh Levison, a werewolf in the Syfy series Being Human, and for his role as Jimmy Olsen in the superhero film Superman Returns.
-For its two seasons from September 2015 to April 2017, Huntington had a recurring role on the Fox series Rosewood.
-He also played Mimi-Siku Cromwell in the Disney movie Jungle 2 Jungle.
-He played Ox in Not Another Teen Movie.
-He also had a cameo in the December 2017 USA Network TV-film Psych: The Movie.
+He is best known for his roles as Josh Levison on the Syfy series Being Human (2011–2014), Mimi-Siku in the Tim Allen film Jungle 2 Jungle (1997) and Jimmy Olsen in the superhero film Superman Returns (2006).
+He also played the recurring role of Mitchie Mendelson on the Fox series Rosewood (2015–2017).
+His other notable credits include the feature films Detroit Rock City (1999), Not Another Teen Movie (2001), Fanboys (2009), Dylan Dog: Dead of Night (2011), Veronica Mars (2014), Sully (2016), and The Last Stop in Yuma County (2023).

 Early life

-Huntington was born in Peterborough, New Hampshire.
-He was raised in Hancock, New Hampshire.
-His mother, Christine Stabile, owned and operated the Black Box Theatre, where Huntington started his career.
+Huntington was born on April 1, 1982 to David Sherwood Huntington Jr. and Christine Stabile in Peterborough, New Hampshire, and raised in Hancock.
+His mother owned and operated the Black Box Theatre, where Huntington started his career.
 Huntington's great-uncle was actor Ralph Bellamy.

 Career

-Huntington's first role was in the 1996 television movie Harvest of Fire, which starred Lolita Davidovich.
+Huntington's first role role was in the 1995 instructional video "Microsoft Windows 95 Video Guide" playing the character "Joystick Johnny", starring Jennifer Aniston and Matthew Perry.
+Huntington's second role was in the 1996 television movie Harvest of Fire, which starred Lolita Davidovich.
 He then appeared opposite Tim Allen in Disney's Jungle 2 Jungle the following year.
-He has appeared in films: Detroit Rock City, Not Another Teen Movie, Sleepover, Rolling Kansas, Freshman Orientation, In Enemy Hands and River's End.
+He has appeared in films Detroit Rock City, Not Another Teen Movie, Sleepover, Rolling Kansas, Freshman Orientation, In Enemy Hands and River's End.
 He has guest starred in CSI: Miami, CSI: NY, Law & Order, and Veronica Mars.
 He was also in the History Channel's documentary The States, when it covered New Hampshire.

 Huntington appeared in Bryan Singer's 2006 film Superman Returns as Jimmy Olsen.
 He starred in the 2009 comedy film Fanboys, and again co-starred with Superman actor Brandon Routh in the live action film adaptation of Dylan Dog: Dead of Night.

 In 2011, he was cast in the Syfy television series Being Human as Josh Levison, a werewolf.
 The series lasted four 13-episode seasons (a total of 52 episodes), and its final episode aired in April 2014.
 He also served as a guest on the second season of the reality television game show Face Off.

 From autumn 2015 through spring 2017, Huntington appeared as the "special guest star" in his recurring role of quirky coroner Mitchie Mendelson on the Fox series Rosewood.
 The series was cancelled in May 2017 after two seasons.

 On December 7, 2017, Huntington appeared briefly in the role of (detective) Sammy in USA Network's telefilm Psych: The Movie.

 Personal life

 Huntington married actress and producer Rachel Klein in 2006.
+Together they have two children.